Home / Coffee knowledge / Our power measurement

 Example: 0.1800 kWh = 0.0150 kWh / (14:10:00 - 14:05:00) * 3600 s

 For the calculation of an espresso, as well as for the calculation of a cappuccino, we have included the heating time.
-We conducted a survey in our community, in which 2700 people participated.
-The typical usage behavior was examined.
-One insight related to the regular heating and brewing of coffee: in most cases, it is heated up to then perform one to two extractions.
+We conducted a survey in our community in which 2700 people participated.
+Typical usage behavior was examined.
+One insight related to the regular heating and brewing of coffee: in most cases, the machine is heated up and then one to two extractions are performed.

-Therefore, we include the heating time in the consumption calculation for one extraction.
+Therefore, we include the heating time in the consumption calculation for an extraction.

-In older videos, our consumption figures always refer to a warm-up time of 25 minutes and 5 extractions with 1 minute pause between extractions.
-To maintain comparability with the old videos, we still state this value as EKM.
+In the older videos, our consumption figures always refer to a heating time of 25 minutes and 5 extractions with a 1-minute pause between extractions.
+To ensure comparability with the old videos, we still provide this value as EKM.

-Kaffeemacher Protocol calculation: EKM = EA + EE5
+Calculation Kaffeemacher protocol: EKM = EA + EE5

 Measurement without steam boiler

-This measurement protocol has been thoroughly reviewed in practice and has evolved through feedback from espresso machine manufacturers.
-Thanks for the detailed feedback to Holger Dreißig from Xenia Espresso and Julian Thomas and Patrick Lieser from Profitec.
+This measurement protocol has been checked several times in practice and has evolved through feedback from espresso machine manufacturers.
+Thanks for the differentiated feedback to Holger Dreißig from Xenia Espresso as well as Julian Thomas and Patrick Lieser from Profitec.

-Xenia uses the power measurement protocol for optimization and to develop comparative values with other espresso machines.
+Xenia uses the power measurement protocol for optimization and to develop comparative values for other espresso machines.
 Profitec and ECM also use the measurement protocol in development and for collecting comparative values.

 Do you have any questions about our measurements?
 Have you already measured your own machines?
 We look forward to your feedback and comments.